Imagine a working hydrogen test facility that spans a large portion

 Norway HyNor Corridor

-of Oslo and Stavanger.
-This project will provide a sensible means
+between the cities of Oslo and Stavanger.
+This project will provide

-also be quite challenging because of wide variations in climate
+The project will also be quite challenging because of wide variations

-and topology including very cold seasonal temperatures, not conducive
+in climate and topology including very cold seasonal temperatures,

 As part of the signed Kyoto Treaty, Norway realized cutting emissions